aureus123/catalogs/README.md

 ### Wishlist

 - Perform comparisons between the greedy and the likelihood approach.
 Which one is better for cross-identifications?
-- Write a list of all double stars from footnotes of Resultados del Observatorio Nacional Argentino, [Vol XVI](https://articles.adsabs.harvard.edu/cgi-bin/iarticle_query?journal=RNAO.&volume=0016&type=SCREEN_THMB) (only declinations -22, -23 and -24 were transcribed at the moment) and perform a cross-identification of that CD volume with a modern catalog.
 - Correct typo errors in all CD catalogs.
 - Usually, the supplementary letter of BD/SD/CD designations is ignored.
 Revise it.